Which Savings Accounts Offer The Best Interest Rates?

 1. Standard Chartered Privilege$aver

-Standard Chartered offers a generous total interest rate of 4.30% on your entire account balance (up to RM100,000), although you’ll have to jump through a few hoops.
+Up until January 2026, Standard Chartered offers a generous total interest rate of 6.15% on your entire account balance (up to RM100,000), although you’ll have to jump through a few hoops.

 If you meet all the requirements, consolidating your income and expenses through Privilege$aver could be a good option.
-Another advantage is that the interest rate is tiered, so even if you meet some of the requirements – say, you meet the deposit and spending requirements, but choose not to invest – you could still get an attractive interest return of 2.30%.
+Another advantage is that the interest rate is tiered, so even if you meet some of the requirements – say, you meet all the requirements but choose not to invest anything, you could still walk away with a decent 4.15% interest.

 3. UOB ONE Account